Rural-Urban Differences in Medicaid Utilization

 • How does the race of the eligible intersect with rurality to affect patterns of care?

-Answers to questions like these will help inform federal policy, regulations, and programs and empower state and local communities to tailor their approaches to the key differences affecting them.
+Answers to questions like these helped inform federal policy, regulations, and programs and empowered state and local communities to tailor their approaches to the key differences affecting them.